DavidTunnell/bug-tracker-redux-node/README.md

     -   No random values
     -   No current date/time
     -   No reading/changing global state (DOM, files, db. etc) - this could effect the results of pure functions (in Redux context, reducer functions must be pure)
-    -   No mutation of parameters,
+    -   No mutation of parameters
 -   Immutability means once created (such as an object), it can't be changed.
 To change the object, you would need to update a copy.
 Const does not create an immutable object.
 By principal, you should not mutate data while using Redux.
 Below shows this in practice, there are libraries that can be used to simplify things.

     ```